Home Search Gallery How-To Books Links Workshops About Contact

 Color Spaces: sRGB (the world standard for photography) and Adobe RGB (for printing on printing presses; your colors will be dull if used for normal photography).
 See also sRGB vs. Adobe RGB.

 White Balance: Auto, Direct sunlight, Shade, Cloudy, Tungsten, Fluorescent, Studio Strobes, Five Custom WB settings (1-5), Kelvin (2,500 - 10,000K) and five Personal White Balance settings (PC-1 to PC-5).
-I'll need to see a manual to figure out if there are ten total personal settings or what Canon is trying to say.
+I'll need to see a manual to figure out if there are ten total personal settings.

 White Balance Trim: The usual +/- 9 steps in warm/cool (blue/amber) and green/magenta, also WB bracketing.